Parallelized Givens Ansatz for Molecular ground-states: Bridging Accuracy and Efficiency on NISQ Platforms: Results and Discussion

 Next, to demonstrate the competence of PGSD circuits in simulating systems with a triplet spin, we considered the O\textsubscript{2} molecule in its ground-state and computed its dissociation profile.
 O\textsubscript{2} has 16 electrons, and the unrestricted HF (UHF) calculations in STO-6G basis yields 10 $\alpha$- and 10 $\beta$-spin orbitals, where nine $\alpha$- and seven $\beta$-spin orbitals are occupied.
 Accordingly, only single excitations are possible in the $\alpha$-spin space, whereas, due to the presence of 3 virtual $\beta$-spin orbitals, up to triple excitations are possible in the $\beta$-spin space.
 Similar to N\textsubscript{2}, O\textsubscript{2} also has two occupied degenerate orbitals (both in $\alpha$ and $\beta$ spin spaces), and two virtual degenerate orbitals (in the $\beta$ space) that are oriented perpendicular to the bond axis.
 The computed PESs using UHF, FCI, and CCSD methods (on a classical computer) are shown in Fig.~\ref{supp-fig: N2 and O2 STO-6G classical methods}(b).
 Once again, CCSD exhibited convergence issues at large bond distances ($R_{OO}\geq 2.0 \angstrom$), leading to significant deviations from the reference FCI calculation.

 Next, for our state-vector simulations, we considered an AS(8e, 6o), including all the degenerate and virtual orbitals.
 Since among the eight active electrons five are of $\alpha$-spin and remaining are of $\beta$-spin, as part of state initialization in PGSD and UCCSD circuits, we applied Pauli-X gates on the first five spin-$\alpha$ qubits and first three spin-$\beta$ qubits.
 The single and double excitation gates are applied following the Pauli-X gates to generate the excitations as discussed in Sec.~\ref{subsec:Givens Ansatz}.
 As before, the resulting PGSD circuit has reduced the circuit depth by 68\% and two-qubit gate count by 56\% compared to the UCCSD version with the same number of parameters (68) and qubits (12) (refer Table \ref{tab: Quantum Resource Estimates of UCCSD and PGSD}).
 The potential energy curves obtained by employing these ansatzes are shown in Fig.~\ref{fig:N2_O2_PES_VQE_UCCSD_PGSD}(c) together with the CASCI and AS-CCSD calculations in the same active space.
-Once again, these results reiterate our earlier observations that (i) both UCCSD and PGSD circuits provide more accurate energy estimates than the AS-CCSD, (ii) PGSD shows better performance than the UCCSD (based on the NPE and RMSE values), especially toward longer bond distances.
+Once again, these results reiterate our earlier observations that (i) both UCCSD and PGSD circuits provide more accurate energy estimates than the AS-CCSD, (ii) for strongly correlated systems, due to the presence of the Pauli-Z operators in the fermionic excitation operators accounting for the parity information, UCCSD showed slightly better performance than PGSD toward larger bond distances.